 Throughout the COVID-19 pandemic, Walgreens has been a vital partner in testing and community education, and our trained immunizers have administered more than 15 million COVID-19 vaccines in stores and through dedicated clinics since the first vaccines were approved in December.
 Across both state and federal programs, Walgreens is providing vaccinations in stores across 55 states and jurisdictions.
 With our nationwide presence, extensive vaccine experience and trusted community pharmacists, we are confident we can help accelerate COVID-19 vaccine administration nationwide.

 What is the progress of long-term care facilities by jurisdiction?

-Walgreens has provided approximately 5 million COVID-19 vaccinations across long-term care facilities, in stores and through dedicated clinics.
+Walgreens has provided approximately 3 million COVID-19 vaccinations across long-term care facilities, in stores and through dedicated clinics.
 Additionally, the company has completed over 60,000 clinics at long-term care facilities and vaccinated the majority of residents and staff that opted to receive a COVID-19 vaccine from Walgreens.
-Information and data regarding Walgreens long-term care facility vaccination efforts are available here with updates provided at approximately 4 p.m.
-CST on weekdays.
+Information and data regarding Walgreens long-term care facility vaccination efforts are available here.

 How does a patient know if they are eligible?

 Walgreens continues to follow guidance from the U.S. Centers for Disease Control and Prevention (CDC), and federal, state and local governments on efforts to expand vaccine availability to additional populations.
 Patients can check their eligibility through this local department of health websites.
-Supply is limited, and COVID-19 vaccines from Walgreens will only be available to eligible individuals by appointment during Phase 1 distribution; walk-ins will not be accepted.
+As the country moves into mass eligibility, COVID-19 vaccines are available in more than 8,000 Walgreens store locations.

 When will vaccines be available for the general population?